sidramwaseem/sidramwaseem/README.md

 A passionate and determined developer who's on a journey to be at the top of her academics while not compromising on her skills.
 <p>
 <p align="center">A creative developer who has a keen eye for aesthetically pleasing User Interfaces and loves playing around with different layouts.
 Started with plain HTML, and CSS and went on an expedition towards React, creating a little more advanced webpages.
 It was during this roadmap, this confused yet spirited developer realized how much she enjoys observing the users' behavior regarding a UI.
 This curiosity led this coder to discover more about UI/UX design.
 Thus, these days this person is engaged in learning more about design theories along with developing alluring websites.</p>

+<p align="center">Nevertheless, this user loves reading books and spends a great deal of time reading books of different genres.
+Oh, and before its forgetton to mention, this user is addicted to chai and can be used as a method to abduct.</p>

 <p align="center">Fingers crossed for me to inspire more people along my way!</p>